Influence of orbital nematic order on spin responses in Fe-based superconductors

-In this manuscript, we further study the physical consequences of the orbital nematic order.
-Recently inelastic neutron scattering shows strong nematic spin correlations in FeSCs, with spin fluctuation at antiferromagnetic (AFM) momentum $\mathbf{Q}_1$ much larger than that at another AFM momentum $\mathbf{Q}_2$.\cite{LuDaiScience2014} Moreover, the integrated strength of the AFM spin fluctuations is enhanced sharply across the nematic phase transition.\cite{McQueeney2014} In this manuscript, we show that a finite orbital nematic order can drive a significant spin response nematicity and can enhance the integrated intensity of spin fluctuations.
-As our previous study shows that the orbital nematic order can enhance the condensation energy of magnetic ordering state,\cite{SuLi2014} all our results show that there is strong cooperative interplay between the orbital nematic order and the spin correlations in FeSCs, and the orbital order can not be simply taken as a secondary effect caused by the symmetry breaking from spin nematicity.
+In our recent study, we have shown that the orbital nematic order can enhance the condensation energy of the magnetic state\cite{SuLi2014}.
+In this manuscript, we will follow this study to investigate the influence of the orbital nematic order on the nematic spin correlations.
+Recent INS experiment shows strong nematic spin fluctuations in FeSCs, where the spin fluctuations at antiferromagnetic (AFM) momentum $\mathbf{Q}_1$ are much larger than those at AFM momentum $\mathbf{Q}_2$\cite{LuDaiScience2014}.
+Moreover the integrated strength of the AFM spin fluctuations is enhanced sharply when across the nematic phase transition\cite{McQueeney2014}.
+In this manuscript, we introduce a finite orbital nematic order for the nematic state of FeSCs.
+We show that a finite orbital nematic order can drive a significant spin correlation nematicity and can enhance the integrated intensity of the spin fluctuations as observed in the INS experiments\cite{LuDaiScience2014,McQueeney2014}.
+Our results show that the orbital nematic order has strong effect on the spin nematicity, and it should not be taken as a simple secondary effect caused by the symmetry breaking from the spin nematicity.

 Our manuscript is arranged as following.
-In Sec. \ref{sec2} we specify the model Hamiltonian for FeSCs.
-In Sec. \ref{sec3} we study the spin correlations with finite orbital nematic order.
+In Sec. \ref{sec2} we specify a simplified model Hamiltonian for the nematic state of FeSCs.
+In Sec. \ref{sec3} we study the spin correlations with a finite orbital nematic order.
 Sec. \ref{sec5} shows our discussion and conclusion.